doriordan/skuber/docs/GUIDE.md

 ## JSON Mapping

 Kubernetes defines specific JSON representations of its types.
 Skuber implements Play JSON read/write [converters](https://www.playframework.com/documentation/2.4.x/ScalaJsonCombinators) for mapping between the model classes and their JSON representations.
-These implicit converters (formatters) can all be made available to your application by a simple import statement.
+These implicit converters (formatters) can be made available to your application via import statements, for example, to import all formatters for the core API group:

     import skuber.json.format._

+Similiarly, subpackages of `skuber.json` contain formatters for non-core API group kinds such as `Deployment` etc.

 There are many available examples of JSON representations of Kubernetes objects, for example [this file](https://github.com/kubernetes/kubernetes/blob/master/examples/guestbook-go/guestbook-controller.json) specifies a replication controller for the main Kubernetes project Guestbook example.
 To convert that JSON representation into a Skuber `ReplicationController` object: